allrod5/reward-app/README.md

 ## Notes

-It is curious that by the problem definition nothing impedes a costumer of inviting itself to render himself or his parent as a confirmed costumer.
+It is curious that by the problem definition nothing impedes a costumer of inviting himself or his parent to render himself as a confirmed costumer.